jbcodeforce/jbcodeforce.github.io/docs/fun/astronomy/physic.md

 - Write Newton’s second law in the horizontal and vertical directions and add the forces acting on the object.
 If the object does not accelerate in a particular direction (for example, the x -direction) then Fnet x = 0 .
 If the object does accelerate in that direction, Fnet x = ma
 - Verify result is reasonable.

+## Four forces

-- Only four distinct forces account for all known phenomena: the gravitational force, the electromagnetic force, the weak nuclear force, and the strong nuclear force.
+There are only four distinct forces account for all known phenomena: 1/ gravitational force, 2/ the electromagnetic force, 3/ the weak nuclear force, and 4/ the strong nuclear force

-* What is it that carries forces between objects?
+???+ question "What is it that carries forces between objects?"
 	- Imagine that a force field surrounds whatever object creates the force.
 	- The field itself is the “thing” that carries the force from one object to another.
 	- These fields may be either scalar or vector fields.
-Gravity and electromagnetism are examples of vector fields.
+Gravity and electromagnetism are examples of vector fields

 - Gravitational waves are created during the collision of massive stars, in black holes, or in supernova explosions, like shock wave.
 Waves move at the speed of light.